Extremal exponents of random products of conservative diffeomorphisms: Introduction

 \subsection{Random products of conservative diffeomorphisms}

 An \emph{iterated function system} (IFS) can also be thought of as a finite collection of functions which can be applied successively in any order.
-We will focus in the study of IFSs generated by $C^r$-diffeomorphisms $f_1,\dots,f_k$ of a finite-volume Riemannian manifold $M$ of dimension $d\geq 2$ which preserve the normalized Lebesgue measure $m$.
+We will focus on the study of IFSs generated by $C^r$-diffeomorphisms $f_1,\dots,f_k$ of a finite-volume Riemannian manifold $M$ which preserve the normalized Lebesgue measure $m$.
 We will denote